Key takeaways:

 Some features, such as manual playbook runs from alerts, are still on the Defender development roadmap.

-Proven Gains: How Microsoft Defender for Cloud Improves Speed, Accuracy, and Compliance
+Proven Gains: How the Microsoft Defender Portal Improves Speed, Accuracy, and Compliance

 The migration is backed by measurable operational benefits.